LisaMichael/liri-node-app/README.md

 * A preview link of the song from Spotify
 * The album that the song is from

+## NOTE: If no artist name is specified, the default response will display the song "The Sign" by the artist "Ace of Base".

 ###### OPTION C: node liri.js movie-this <title of movie>

+Example command:
+node liri.js movie this Terminiator

+The response returned back from the "movie-this" CLI will return:

+* Title of the movie.
+* Year the movie came out.
+* IMDB Rating of the movie.
+* Rotten Tomatoes Rating of the movie.
+* Country where the movie was produced.
+* Language of the movie.
+* Plot of the movie.
+* Actors in the movie.

+## NOTE: If the user does NOT include a movie name in the command, the CLI will output data for the movie 'Mr. Nobody.'

 ###### OPTION D: node liri.js do-what-it-says